Jace254/joash.me/content/blog/getting-started-with-css-animations.md

 ### Animation Timing Function

-The ease-in-out, just like in transition animations, is the `animation-timing-function`.
-It controls the speed of the progressing animation and similarly,has the different functions mentioned in the [transitions section](/blog/getting-started-with-css-animations#transition-timing-functions).
+The `ease-in-out`, is the `animation-timing-function`.Just like in transition animations, it controls the speed of the progressing animation and has the different functions mentioned in the [transitions section](/blog/getting-started-with-css-animations#transition-timing-functions).

 You can define it separately:
 ```css